FlexMeasures/flexmeasures/documentation/host/deployment.rst

 They need to be installed in addition to FlexMeasures.
 Here is advice on how to install the two solvers we test internally:

-.. note:: We default to HiGHS, as it seems more powerful, but during unit tests we currently run Cbc, as it works for us on Python3.8
+.. note:: We default to HiGHS, as it seems more powerful

 HiGHS can be installed using pip: